You can use the foundation JDK tools and commands to create and build applications.

 jlink tool to assemble and optimize a set of modules and their dependencies into a custom runtime image.

-jmod to create JMOD files and list the content of existing JMOD files.
+jmod tool to create JMOD files and list the content of existing JMOD files.

 jdeps command to launch the Java class dependency analyzer.